It’s easy to learn How to Make Homemade Tahini, and it’s great to have at the ready to add to things like baba ghanoush or all sorts of baked goods.

 First, the sesame seeds are toasted in a sauté pan.

 Toasting the seeds draws the oil to the surface, intensifying the natural flavor.
-This only takes a few minutes — and they can easily go from perfect to too dark, so be careful.
+This is one of the keys to making homemade Thaini delicious.
+It only takes a few minutes — and they can easily go from perfect to too dark, so be careful.

 Then the toasted seeds go into a food processor, and are blended until the seeds turn into a paste.
 This only takes a few minutes.

 A bit of oil is added and blended again until it’s smooth.
 The amount of oil can be adjusted depending on the consistency you want.
-Some tahini is thinker or thinner than others — this is a personal call.
+Some tahini is thinker or thinner than others — this is a personal call — store bought and homemade tahini will vary in consistency.

 Generally 2 tablespoons of oil is used with 6-ounces of sesame seeds to create a thick paste — I like to start with it thick and then add a bit more oil as I use it in various recipes, if I want a smoother finish.